cschellenger/passman/README.md

 By default passman uses PBKDF2WithHmacSHA512, with 100,000 iterations to generate a 256-bit AES key.
-The encryption process uses AES/GCM/NoPadding with a randomized initialization vector and additional authentication data.
+The encryption process uses AES/GCM/NoPadding with a randomized initialization vector and supports additional authentication data.

 ## How is it licensed?
 Licensed under the Apache License, Version 2.0